Method Syntax

 }

-Note that the compare function could also be written as an instance method with self as the first rectangle.
-In this case, instead of using the method with Rectangle::compare(rect1, rect2), it is called with rect1.compare(rect2).
+Note that the avg function could also be written as a method with self as the first rectangle.
+In this case, instead of using the method with RectangleTrait::avg(@rect1, @rect2), it would be called with rect1.avg(rect2).

 Multiple Traits and impl Blocks